Nicholas Rescher

-Nicholas Rescher (/ˈrɛʃər/; /de/; 15 July 1928 – 5 January 2024) was a German-born American philosopher, polymath, and author, who was a professor of philosophy at the University of Pittsburgh from 1961.
+Nicholas Rescher (/ˈrɛʃər/; /de/; 15 July 1928 – 5 January 2024) was a German-born American philosopher and author who was a professor of philosophy at the University of Pittsburgh from 1961.
 He was chairman of the Center for Philosophy of Science and chairman of the philosophy department.

 Rescher served as president of the American Catholic Philosophical Association, Leibniz Society of North America, American Metaphysical Society, American Philosophical Association, and Charles S. Peirce Society.
 He was the founder of American Philosophical Quarterly, History of Philosophy Quarterly, and Public Affairs Quarterly.
 He died in Pittsburgh on January 5, 2024, at the age of 95.

 Early life and education

 Rescher was born in Hagen in the Westphalia region of Germany.
 In his autobiography he traces his descent to Nehemias Rescher (1735–1801), a founder of the Hochberg-Remseck Jewish community in Swabian Germany.
 He relocated to the United States when he was 10 and became a naturalized United States citizen in 1944.
 In 1949 he obtained a degree in mathematics at Queens College, New York, thereafter attending Princeton University and graduating with a Ph.D. in philosophy in 1951 at the age of 22, the youngest person to earn a Ph.D. in that department.
 From 1952 to 1954 during the Korean War he served a term in the United States Marine Corps, and then from 1954 to 1957 he worked for the Rand Corporation's mathematics division.
 After a time at Lehigh University, he taught philosophy at the University of Pittsburgh starting in 1961.
 The orientalist Oskar Rescher is the first cousin of his father.